scolladon/sfdx-git-delta/README.md

 ### CI/CD specificity

-In CI/CD pipelines, branches are not checked out locally when the repository is cloned so you must specify the remote prefix.
+In CI/CD pipelines, branches are not checked out locally when the repository is cloned, so you must specify the remote prefix.
-If you do not specify the remote in CI context, the git pointer check will raise an error as the branch is not created locally.
+If you do not specify the remote in CI context, the git pointer check will raise an error (as the branch is not created locally).
 This applies to both `--from` and `--to` parameters as they both accept git pointers.

 Exemple comparing `HEAD` with a `development` branch when the CI clone the repository with `origin` set as reference to the remote: